 - Un-kor – Means feces and excrement.

 However, it is important to mention that the practice of giving scary names in Ainu culture is not universal, and many Ainu names are still based on more benign aspects of nature and everyday life.
-The iya-naa tradition is just one of many facets of the rich Ainu culture and its naming beliefs and practices.
+The tradition of iya-naa is just one of the many facets of the rich Ainu culture and its beliefs and practices related to names.

 Here are 50 Japanese female names with darker or obscure meanings, including the corresponding ideograms: